Why did my credit score drop?

 Late payments are a common cause of derogatory information.
 Other sources of derogatory information include a bankruptcy, a foreclosure, or a repossession.
 Derogatory information can stay on your credit report for up to 7 years.

 What you can do: Make sure that the cause of your derogatory information was reported accurately.
 If it’s not accurate, you can file a dispute with the credit bureaus.
-They are required to take action within 30 days.
+They are required to act within 30 days.

 3. High credit utilization ratio